Academic Expectations and Program Requirements

 Continuous Registration Requirements

-Students in graduate degree programs requiring a thesis, dissertation, internship, or record of study who have completed all coursework on a degree plan, other than 684 (Internship), 691/791 (Research), or 692 (Professional Study), are required to maintain continuous registration until the completion of all requirements for a degree.
-Registration for zero-credit 681 (Seminar), 684, or 685 (Directed Studies) courses only does not satisfy the continuous registration requirement for students in graduate degree programs requiring a thesis, dissertation, internship, or record of study.
-Other courses, including 691/791 hours, are not eligible for zero credit.
+Students in graduate degree programs requiring a thesis, dissertation, internship, or record of study and who have completed all coursework on a degree plan, other than 684 (Internship), 691/791 (Research), or 692 (Professional Study), are required to maintain continuous registration until the completion of all requirements for a degree.
+Registration for zero-credit courses does not satisfy the continuous registration requirement.
 The continuous registration requirement may be satisfied by registering either In Absentia or In Residence.

-Unless a student plans to take examinations or use university resources, which includes any interaction with their graduate committee, registration during the summer is not required to fulfill the continuous registration requirement; however, colleges, departments, or intercollegiate faculty may have additional or stricter requirements.
+Unless a student plans to take examinations or use university resources, which includes any interaction with the graduate advisory committee, registration during the summer semester is not required to fulfill the continuous registration requirement; however, colleges/schools, departments, or interdisciplinary degree programs may have additional or stricter requirements.

 Students who do not comply with the continuous registration requirement will be blocked from registration.
-A student may register again after receiving favorable recommendation from a departmental review committee (not the student’s advisory committee), endorsement of the department head or chair of the intercollegiate faculty, and approval of the Graduate and Professional School.
+A student may register again after receiving favorable recommendation from a departmental review committee (not the student’s advisory committee), endorsement of the department head, interdisciplinary degree program chair, or college/school dean, and approval of the Graduate and Professional School.
 If a break in enrollment occurs for one academic year or longer, the student must apply for readmission to the university through the Office of Admissions.

 In Absentia Registration

 To qualify for In Absentia registration, a student must not have access to or use of facilities or properties belonging to or under the jurisdiction of the Texas A&M University System at any time during the semester or summer term for which the student is enrolled.
 A student who qualifies for In Absentia registration must register in each subsequent fall and spring semester for a minimum of one and maximum of four credit hours of 684, 685, 691, or 692.
-Departments, interdisciplinary degree programs, and colleges/schools may have additional or stricter requirements.
+Academic units may have additional or stricter requirements.

 In Residence Registration

-A student subject to In Residence registration (i.e., on campus) must register in each subsequent fall and spring semester, and each 10-week summer semester, for at least one credit hour.
-Departments, interdisciplinary degree programs, and colleges/schools may have additional or stricter requirements.
+A student subject to In Residence (i.e., on campus) registration must register in each subsequent fall and spring semester, and each 10-week summer semester, for at least one credit hour.
+Academic units may have additional or stricter requirements.

-An international student may have additional registration requirements depending on their visa status.
-The student should consult with the International Student and Scholar Services website or an International Student and Scholar Services advisor to obtain current information on these requirements.
+An international graduate student may have additional registration requirements depending on visa status.
+Students should consult with International Student and Scholar Services to obtain current information on these requirements.

 In Absentia

-A student may register In Absentia if enrolled in a course which is offered on an individual basis and conducted away from the College Station campus, System campuses, or facilities such as Agricultural Research and Extension Centers, Research Stations, or other properties under the jurisdiction of the Texas A&M University System (TAMUS).
-Such courses may include – but are not limited to – internships, directed studies, practicums, etc.
+Graduate students may register In Absentia if enrolled in a course which is offered on an individual basis and conducted away from the College Station campus, System campuses, or facilities such as Agricultural Research and Extension Centers, Research Stations, or other properties under the jurisdiction of the Texas A&M University System (TAMUS).
+Such courses may include, but are not limited to, 683 (Practicum), 684 (Professional Internship), 685 (Directed Studies), 691 (Research), 692 (Professional Study), and other courses.

 Leave of Absence

 Under special circumstances, a G7 or G8 student may petition for a leave of absence of up to one year by submitting a Petition for Waivers and Exceptions through the Document Processing Submission System (DPSS) prior to or during the first semester of leave.
-The entire advisory committee (if formed) and head of the department or chair of the intercollegiate faculty (if applicable) must approve the petition and route it to the Graduate and Professional School for approval by the Associate Provost and Dean.
+The entire advisory committee (if formed) and department head or interdisciplinary degree program chair (if applicable) must approve the petition and route it to the Graduate and Professional School for approval by the Associate Provost and Dean.
 Students cannot be registered in the semester(s) of a leave of absence.

 Leave will be granted only under conditions that require the suspension of all activities associated with pursuing the degree.
-For certain types of approved leave — such as medical or active-duty military — the time period for the completion of the degree will pause with the start of leave and resume when the student returns to the program.
+For certain types of approved leave — such as medical or active-duty military — the time period for completion of the degree will pause with the start of leave and resume when the student returns to the program.
 Personal leave may not pause the time limit for the degree.
-A student should refer to the sections on Time Limits for master’s and doctoral programs.
+Students should refer to the Time Limits section for their specific program requirements.
 In cases with extenuating circumstances, a leave of absence can be extended by the student’s committee and the Associate Provost and Dean of the Graduate and Professional School by submitting a second petition before the end of the leave.

-A student who returns to the University after an approved leave of absence will not be required to submit an application for readmission to the Office of Admissions.
+A student who returns to the University at the conclusion of an approved leave of absence will not be required to submit an application for readmission to the Office of Admissions.
 A student who returns with an expired leave of absence will be required to reapply to the University.
-If a student returning from an approved leave of absence is unable to register, the department should contact the Graduate and Professional School for assistance.
-An international student should visit with an International Student and Scholar Services advisor to find out how a leave of absence may impact the student’s stay in or re-entry into the United States.
+If a student returning from an approved leave of absence is unable to register, the academic unit should contact the Graduate and Professional School for assistance.
+International graduate students should visit with an International Student and Scholar Services advisor to find out how a leave of absence may impact their stay in or re-entry into the United States.

 Limitations for Texas A&M Faculty and Staff in Graduate Studies

-The following limitations were set by the Graduate and Professional Council of Texas A&M University concerning advanced degrees for members of the faculty and staff of the university.
+The following limitations were set by the Graduate and Professional Council of Texas A&M University concerning enrollment in advanced degrees for members of the faculty and staff of the university.

 - Members of the faculty above the rank of Assistant Professor will not normally be granted a doctoral degree at this institution.
-They may, however, enroll for graduate work.
+They may, however, enroll in graduate studies.

-- A member of the Graduate Committee Faculty may not serve in the Graduate Committee Faculty of an academic program in which the member is currently pursuing a graduate degree or certificate.
+- A Graduate Committee Faculty member may not serve in the Graduate Committee Faculty of an academic unit in which the member is currently pursuing a graduate degree or certificate.

-- Any exceptions – individual or program – to the above regulations must receive the written approval of an appropriate department head, college dean, the Associate Provost and Dean of the Graduate and Professional School, and the Provost and Executive Vice President before the person applies for admission to graduate studies.
+- Any exceptions, individual or program, to the restrictions above must receive the written approval of an appropriate department head or chair of intercollegiate faculty, college/school dean, the Associate Provost and Dean of the Graduate and Professional School, and the Provost and Executive Vice President before submission of an application for admission to graduate studies.

 Undergraduates Registering for Graduate Courses

-A senior undergraduate student with a grade point average of at least 3.000 is eligible to enroll in a graduate course and reserve it for graduate credit.
-Students can request this by working with their academic advisor to submit a request online or by filing a Petition for Undergraduate Student to Enroll in Graduate Courses or Reserve Undergraduate Courses for Graduate Credit with the Registrar.
-The petition must be approved by the course instructor, the student’s major department head, and the dean of the student’s undergraduate college.
+A senior undergraduate student with a grade point average of at least 3.000 or approval of their academic dean or designee, is eligible to enroll in a graduate course and reserve it for graduate credit.
+Students can request this by working with their academic advisor to submit a request online through the Course Level Change (CLC) System.
+The request must be approved by the course instructor, the student’s major department head, and the dean of the student’s undergraduate college.
 Undergraduate credit hours used to meet the requirements for a baccalaureate degree may not be used to meet the requirements for a graduate degree.

-Academically superior undergraduate students with a grade point average of at least 3.250 are eligible to apply graduate credit hours toward their undergraduate degree program.
-Students can request this by working with their academic advisor to submit a request online or by filing a Petition for Undergraduate Student to Enroll in Graduate Courses or Reserve Undergraduate Courses for Graduate Credit with the Registrar.
-The petition must be approved by the course instructor, the student’s major department head, and the dean of the student’s undergraduate college.
+An academically superior undergraduate student with a grade point average of at least 3.250 or approval of their academic dean or designee, is eligible to apply graduate credit hours toward their undergraduate degree program.
+Students can request this by working with their academic advisor to submit a request online through the Course Level Change (CLC) System.
+The request must be approved by the course instructor, the student’s major department head, and the dean of the student’s undergraduate college.
 Graduate credit hours used to meet the requirements for a baccalaureate degree may not be used to meet the requirements for a graduate degree.

 In order to receive full Veterans Administration (VA) education benefits, eligible students must be enrolled full time in courses that are counting toward their program of study.
 The number of credit hours required for full time status may differ between degrees and may vary during the summer term.
 For hour requirements and courses that count for your degree, please review your degree plan as determined by your department or visit your academic advisor.